gityoav/pyg-sql/README.md

 # pyg-sql

-pyg-sql creates sql_table, a thin wrapper on sql-alchemy (sa.Table), providing three different functionailities:
+pyg-sql creates sql_cursor (and its constructor, sql_table), a thin wrapper on sql-alchemy (sa.Table), providing three different functionailities:

     - simplified create/filter/sort/access of a sql table
     - maintainance of a table where records are unique per specified primary keys while we auto-archive old data
     - creation of a full no-sql like document-store

-pyg-sql "abandons" the relational part of SQL: we make using a single table extremely easy while forgo any multiple-tables-relations completely.
+pyg-sql "abandons" the relational part of SQL: we make using a *single* table extremely easy while forgo any multiple-tables-relations completely.

 ## access simplification

-sqlalchemy use-pattern make Table create the "statement" and then let the engine session/connection to execute. sql_table keeps tabs internally of:
+sqlalchemy use-pattern makes Table create the "statement" and then let the engine session/connection execute.
+Conversely, the sql_cursor keeps tabs internally of:

     - the table
     - the engine
-    - the "select", the "order by" and the "where" statements
+    - the "select", the "order by" and the "where" expressions

 This allows us to
     - "query and execute" in one go
-    - build statements interactively, each time adding to previous "where" or "select"
+    - build statements interactively, each time adding select/where/sort to previous where/select

     :Example: table creation